JioaF/Simple-mouse-clicking-game/README.md

 # Simple-mouse-clicking-game
-a web game that i created while waiting for school start again.
+a simple web game that i created while waiting for school start again.